shouldly/shouldly/README.markdown

 Just download or git clone the latest and either include it the source in your project or run msbuild and copy the dll into your repository.

-Oh and feel free to fork and improve friends let's all help each other out.
+Oh and feel free to fork and improve friends, let's all help each other out.